 A friend of mine recently laughed about his worship leader’s weak performance of U2’s Streets With No Name.
 Do you really want people in your congregation snickering at your hubris?
 Some worship leaders are failed/frustrated rock stars and secular songs give them a chance to scratch that itch.
 How about scratching it in a karoke bar instead?

 My big epiphany.
 And here’s what I experienced at Elevation that helped me make up my mind against doing secular songs in church.
-Their worship team opened the service with the current secular hit Can’t Hold Us by Macklemore and Ryan Lewis – a super catchy, four on the floor dance song (and they pulled it off spectacularly, I might add.)
-After the service (which I’ll talk more about next week) I had lunch with a friend and spent the rest of the day in Charlotte.
+Their worship team opened the service with the pop hit Can’t Hold Us by Macklemore and Ryan Lewis – a super catchy, four on the floor dance song (and they pulled it off spectacularly, I might add.)
+After the service I had lunch with a friend and spent the rest of the day in Charlotte.
 All afternoon I couldn’t get the song out of my head:

 Can we go back, this is the moment

 Tonight is the night, we’ll fight till it’s over